-Watch the video above and talk about it with a friend or mentor.
+Watch the video above and talk about it with a friend, mentor, or group.

-The Transitions curriculum is a wonderful tool to help people leaving Mormonism for biblical faith.
-Transitions works best when integrated into your church's overall disciplemaking strategy.
+The Transitions curriculum is a great tool to help people leaving Mormonism for biblical faith.
+Transitions works best when integrated into your church's overall discipleship strategy.

-- Transitions Help Former Mormons Become Full-Circle Followers of Jesus
+- Transitions Helps Former Mormons Become Complete Followers of Jesus

 Talk About It